FortneyMFG/AgOpenGPS-Nexus/docs/SRS/sections/1X_Platform_Foundations/13_UI_Framework_UX.md

 ## 13.14 Implementation Policy

-- Maintain dual-build pipeline for WinForms and Avalonia until parity is declared.
+- Keep AgOpenGPS v6 releases independent while Avalonia becomes the Nexus default; no WPF pipeline is maintained.
 - Publish UI theming guidelines and accessibility checklist for all shells.
 - Require metadata schema updates to include presentation hints for dashboards.